Mattiplex/Nyan-Cat-Keyboard-/README.md

 day 18
 ok so big update so i deleted all my trace that i wire on day 13 bcs it's too messy and the 5v trace is too thin. i also change my
-diode to smd components. i also placed more components down and i decide to switch the diodes position to the side of the switch instead of on top.
+diode to smd components. i also placed more components down and i decide to switch the diodes position to the side of the switch instead of on top. day 19 alright so i work on the led placement and holy hell i made a mistake